tiycs/tiycs.github.io/index.md

 ---

 **About**
-TIYCS is a guitarist and explorer blending diverse musical styles into evolving soundscapes.
-Driven by experimentation, TIYCS combines live instruments and creative mixing to craft fresh and experimental music.
+TIYCS is an independent artist, guitarist, and explorer blending diverse musical styles into evolving soundscapes.
+Driven by experimentation, TIYCS combines live instruments and creative mixing to craft fresh, experimental music.

 ---